Superrehtard/old_diaspora_wiki/Installing-on-Ubuntu-Apache.md

 I have a "working" install using apache2 + mod_passenger.
 If you could give me a way to test this out, I would be happy to provide a more detailed analysis.
 I notice a few things aren't working, (eg propagating messages in particular) but I can't be sure which parts are failing due to websockets vs. bugs. - apfejes

+If you can friend tom@tom.joindiaspora.com, it's working.
+Otherwise, I think we can consider passenger/mod_rails unavailable for now.
+You can still use Apache for a webserver. -- Raphael Sofaer

 ## Install Apache development package
 <pre>
 sudo apt-get install apache2-dev